 - Turn off the phone

 - Press the green/talk, 3 and * keys simultaneously and hold them down.

 - Wait for the onscreen Format message, then release the keys.

-- Note that before trying a reset on Nokia's latest phone (N96), using the *#7370# or the 3 finger method, you need to back up your files, as the reset will automatically delete important data.
+- Note that before trying a reset on Nokia's latest phone (N96), by using the *#7370# or the three finger method, you need to backup your files, as the reset will automatically delete important data.